 Where can I see your work in person?

-I periodically put on short-term shows and events.
+I periodically put on short-term shows and events in the Fort Collins area as well as participate in national and regional shows.
 If you are town and would like to see a specific piece, arrangements can be made by appointment.
 To receive information about my next event, please sign up for my newsletter here or at the bottom of this page.

 I really like your work.
 Do you accept commissions?